Vasileia-Apostolou/all_about_glam_blog/README.md

 ### Existing Features
 - **Register** -
  Users can create their own account for free by filling the form and providing a username, email address and password which are required and stored in the database.
-The Form cannot be submitted if the username already exists or the email address has already been used.
+The Form cannot be submitted if the username already exists but can create multiple accounts with the same email address.
 The users have to repeat their password to ensure there are no mistakes.
 The users passwords are hashed for security purposes.

 - **Login** -
 The login form has a username and password field which if correctly put in the users can login in their account.